Guest Posts

 2. Extra Heavy Weight Flatware:

-As our premium grade of flatware, extra heavy weight flatware exudes a level of quality that you will see at most finer restaurants and hotels.
-It feels very sturdy in your hand and is very difficult to bend, compared to medium or even heavy weight flatware.
+As the premium grade, extra heavy weight flatware radiates a quality typically found in elite restaurants and hotels.
+This type has a reassuring weight in your hand and is notably difficult to bend in comparison to medium or heavy weight options.

 3. Heavy Weight Flatware: